 The International Parking Institute’s report Parking Analytics: An Industry Snapshot shows corporate parking generates more than $3,000 on average per parking space (See Chart Above).
 Colleges and Universities come in on the lower side with only $642 per space, with municipalities, airports, hospitals and other industries in between.
 Of those that completed the survey, 69% said they expected their revenue to increase the following year.
 Using the parking data collected with different technologies to help forecast what that increased revenue will be, and how they will achieve it is good practice for parking maintenance budgets.

 The more data you capture over time, the better you’re able to use it to help make strategic decisions about how you administer and structure your parking.
 The digital tools today let you track a variety of metrics.
 For example:

-Violation statistics that help you understand the areas, days, and times when violations are most likely to occur
+Violation analytics will help you understand where and when violations are most likely to occur